jakimowb/enmapbox_testmigration2/doc/source/ApplierExamples.rst

     array = operator.getRasterization('vector', burnAttribute='ID')

-Use the ``filter`` keyword to set an attribute query string in form of a SQL WHERE clause.
+Use the ``filterSQL`` keyword to set an attribute query string in form of a SQL WHERE clause.
 Only features for which the query evaluates as true will be returned::

         sqlWhere = "Name = 'Vegetation'"
-        array=self.getRasterization('vector', initValue=0, burnValue=1, filter=sqlWhere)
+        array=self.getRasterization('vector', initValue=0, burnValue=1, filterSQL=sqlWhere)

 Parallel Processing Example